How To Cash A Check Without A Bank Account

 Banks aren’t required to cash checks for noncustomers.
 However, many will cash an “on-us” check, a check written by a customer to a payee who is not a customer.

 If it’s convenient, head to the issuing bank in person.
-The bank will confirm the funds in the payer’s account and ask you to prove your identity.
-Usually, any government-issued ID, such as a driver’s license or state identification card, will be sufficient.
+The bank will confirm the funds in the payer’s account and ask you to prove your identity before releasing the funds.
+Acceptable forms of ID typically include:

 Before visiting the bank in person to cash the check, you can call them to see if there are any other specific restrictions or requirements.
 For example, a bank may not cash a check older than six months or may have limits on the amount they’ll cash for noncustomers.